-1. Are there any NFL teams that haven’t played each other?
+1. Have any NFL teams not haven’t played each other?

 The Buffalo Bills lost, like, 20 consecutive games to the division rival Miami Dolphins in the 1970s.
-So, it’s kind of like those two teams didn’t play for a while.
+It’s kind of like those two teams didn’t play for a while.

 2. Why do guys on the sidelines wear Ks on their vests?

 It stands for “Klutzenhoftzen,” which is German for “young skinny white kid who runs up and down the sideline toting footballs.”

 Actually, did you notice another couple of cats wearing vests with Xs on them?
 No, they’re not target practice for backup quarterbacks.
 These guys are in charge of all footballs during a game.
 The K dude just minds the footballs the kickers use – they’re not the same balls as are used in regular play.

 They’re shiny and new.
 This irks many kickers.
 They’d rather have a worn-in ball for better performance.
 This is why they squish and squeeze the ball the minute they get their hands on it.